Price rises in Croatia following euro adoption

 Reading

-The increases are partly explained by inflation (approximately 10%), but the actual price jump of 40 to 50 percent points to another mechanism.
-When the tourist season becomes shorter but profit margins must be maintained, raising prices is the simplest strategy.
-This combines with the euro adoption, which masks but does not cause the price shift.
+The increases are partly explained by inflation (about 10%), but the actual price jump of 40 to 50 percent points to another mechanism.
+When the tourist season gets shorter but profit margins must stay the same, raising prices is the simplest strategy.
+This combines with euro adoption, which masks but doesn’t cause the price shift.

-The consequences are measurable: declining purchasing power, potential increase in poverty, less diversity in local products and potentially lower tourist visitor numbers.
+The consequences are measurable: declining purchasing power, less variety in local products.
+Potentially even an increase in poverty and fewer tourist visitors.

 Notes

 The Croatian government has taken measures: regulation of fuel prices and making more than 40 basic foodstuffs affordable.
-Consumers can contribute by supporting local products, reducing consumption and seeking alternatives.
-The structural question is whether these measures are sufficient when the underlying incentives — short season, high profit expectations — remain unchanged.
+Consumers can help by supporting local products and finding alternatives.
+The question is whether these measures are enough when the underlying incentives, short season and high profit expectations, stay the same.